 BadgerLink Resource Statistics

-Database usage has been historically tracked by searches, sessions, and pageviews.
+Historically, database usage was tracked by searches, sessions, and pageviews.
 However, most of these metrics are no longer supported by COUNTER-compliant vendors.

-The BadgerLink Usage Statistics table continues to include this data, even though it doesn't tell the whole story.
-The new Successful Retrievals column reflects a combination of metrics showing the "number of full-content units or descriptive records examined, downloaded, or otherwise supplied to a user."
+The BadgerLink Usage Statistics table continues to include this data.
+The new Successful Retrievals reflects a combination of metrics showing the "number of full-content units or descriptive records examined, downloaded, or otherwise supplied to a user."

 Successful Retrievals of Electronic Information